 “There isn’t a clear path to becoming an astronaut, but I was advised to stay in STEM,” Zachary said.

 While his ultimate goal requires some extreme preparation and travel, Zachary keeps himself involved to make that dream a reality.
-Right now, he works in the Mendoza lab at Bond LSC, which he found through his involvement with Mizzou’s Initiative for Maximizing Student Diversity (IMSD).
+Right now, he works in the Mendoza lab at Bond LSC, which he found through his involvement with Mizzou’s Maximizing Access to Research Careers/Initiative for Maximizing Student Diversity (MARC/IMSD) program.